North Hertfordshire: Logo

 In 2021 the council adopted a new logo of four hearts (shown in the infobox above) and the style "North Herts Council" instead of its full formal name of "North Hertfordshire District Council".
 Prior to this, the council had used a logo of the initials "NHDC" in a green and purple square for approximately thirty years.

+Media

+In terms of television, North Hertfordshire is served by BBC East and ITV Anglia with television signals received from the Sandy Heath TV transmitter.

+Radio stations that broadcast to the area are: